kiboschool/course-programming-2/src/lessons/data/read-data-from-an-internet-api.md

 A **URL** identifies a resource on the internet.

 You have seen URLs often, like `https://google.com`.
-In your web browser, when you click on the address bar, you see the URL for the current page.
+In your web browser, when you click on the address bar at the top, you see the URL for the current page.
 An internet URL always starts with `http://` or `https://`, but sometimes the browser doesn't show that part.